Ryael/memoria/README.md

 This is my second milestone project as part of Code Institute's Diploma in <strong>Software Development (E-commerce Applications)</strong>.

 I decided to create an interactive memory-card game using JavaScript that used emoji icons as its hidden images.
 The key term I'd use to describe the pool of emoji chosen is "traditional role-playing game concepts".
-This includes but is not limited to: bow-and-arrow, bomb, fire, water, lightning, ribbon, puzzle-piece, anchor, and die.
+This includes: bow-and-arrow, bomb, fire, water, lightning, ribbon, puzzle-piece, anchor, and die.
 The idea here was to evoke a sense of traditional fantasy concepts that feels familiar, straightforward, and cozy.

 This website is a single-page-application (SPA) that has a consistent design throughout all its content and is both simple and pleasing to navigate.
 Content is either toggled between displayed and hidden as necessary, or is generated and destroyed via the use of JavaScript.
 All content present adheres to my themeatic vision and only contains what is necessary.
 My vision for this website was for it to feel and act like an application, which is why transitions were added to make the process of navigating the menus as smooth and pleasant as possible.

-The content includes the memory game itself available on three different difficulities, a Main Menu, a Rules & Difficulty menu, a Leaderboards section showing the top ten players for each difficulty via another menu, a Credits section with instructions on how to report bugs and attribution links for the images used, and links to my social media in the footer.
+The content includes the memory game itself, a Main Menu, a Rules & Difficulty menu, a Leaderboards section, a Credits section, and links to my social media in the footer.
+The memory game is available on three different difficulities, the Leaderboard section shows the top ten players for each difficulty, and the Credits section contains instructions on how to report bugs and attribution links for the images used.

 The website is fully responsive at all screen sizes, adapting well to smaller resolutions for tablets, phones, and even landscape view on the aforementioned.
 It also works as intended on all popular web browsers.